 Coming down the stairs and discovering a wet basement can mean hours of work and damage to flooring and anything stored below the home.
-Make your basement every bit as usable as the rest of your home by waterproofing the space.
+It’s better to have a waterproof basement to make it every bit as usable as the rest of your home.
 Keeping moisture out of the basement is all about understanding where the moisture Is coming from in the first place and preventing it from getting in.

 What Causes Basement Moisture?